 The Welsh Government will refund all Travel and Subsistence related costs, exclusively and necessarily incurred by you and approved by the Welsh Government during the Loan Period in or in connection with the exercise of the Services, if such expenses are evidenced in such manner as the Welsh Government may specify from time to time.

-Travel and Subsistence may be claimed by you at standard Welsh Government rates, which are set out in the Travel & Subsistence policy..
+Travel and Subsistence may be claimed by you at standard Welsh Government rates, which are set out in the Travel & Subsistence policy.

 Hours of work